romene/Naturaily-netlify/_posts/2019-01-30-x-tools-for-vuejs-in-2019.md

 <iframe src="https://ghbtns.com/github-btn.html?user=highcharts&repo=highcharts&type=star&count=true&size=large" frameborder="0" scrolling="0" width="160px" height="30px"></iframe>

 One of the most popular JavaScript charting library out there, used by companies such as Facebook, Nokia, Yahoo and Verizon!
 HighCharts make implementing sophisticated charts in you Vue application a breeze.
+Even charts filled with a ton of data load and work surprisingly well!
 Plus, it's free for non-commercial use.

 <br>